CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ### Sample Usage

+The following example creates a configuration called 'test-set-all.'
+The agent is configured not to consume more than 60% of CPU resources, the logging level is set to error, the VRF is set to management, and WJH events are enabled.

 ```
 cumulus@switch:~$ netq lcm add netq-config config-profile-name test-set-all access-key KEY secret-key SKEY cpu-limit 60 log-level error vrf mgmt wjh enable
 NetQ config profile test-set-all successfully added